root-project/root/tree/ntuple/v7/doc/specifications.md

 Suppressed columns belong to a secondary column representation (see Section "Column Description") that is inactive in the current cluster.
-All secondary column representations have the same column cardinality than the primary column representation.
+The number of columns
-That means that the number of columns and the absolute values of the element offsets of primary and secondary representations are identical.
+and the absolute values of the element offsets of primary and secondary representations are identical.
 When reading a field of a certain entry, this assertion allows for searching the corresponding cluster and column element indexes using any of the column representations.
 It also means that readers need to get the element index offset and the number of elements of suppressed columns